sarulab-speech/RELATE/README.md

 - Audio–text pairs

-	This dataset includes a number of audio-text pairs shown in the table in Statistics section below.
+	This dataset includes a number of audio-text pairs shown in the table in statistics section below.
 The audios consist of both natural and synthetic types.
 	Each text is written in English.
 	All audio sample was converted to mono 16-bit 16 kHz audio.

 - 11-point scores between audio and text by each listener

-	This dataset includes three types of subjective evaluation scores for semantic alignment between audio and text.
+	This dataset includes three types of subjective evaluation scores for relevance between audio and text.
 	- REL score: The overall relevance of the text and audio.
  	- Inclusion of sound event (IS) score: The extent to which the sound events described in the text are included in the audio.
   	- Order of sound event (OS) score: The degree of matching between the time series of sound events described in the text and the audio.

-	The semantic-alignment score is on a scale of eleven from 0 (does not match at all.) to 10 (matched exactly).
+	The score is on a scale of eleven from 0 (does not match at all.) to 10 (matched exactly).
 	Each audio–text pair is evaluated by four listeners on average, who are native English speakers.

 - Listener attributes